icanteven-code/api-excercise-project/README.md

   - Should return an array of all categories
   - Each category should have fields `name` & `slug`

 <br/>
 <br/>

 #### 10 Categories - Filter products by category
 **Description**
 Now after we have categories, we need to connect a category to each existing and future product.
 Use the `slug` of the category for the `category` field inside a product.
-Later on the fronten app will show these categories as filtering option.
-After this is done we can make the next step and perform a filtering on a category.
+Later on the frontend app will show these categories as filtering option.
+After this is done, we can make the next step and perform a filtering on a category.

 As a user I want to be able to filter and see product only assigned to a specific category.
 Your endpoint for getting the products `GET /products` should accept a query parameter `category`, which contains the **category's slug**.
-It should filter and limit the response product to only those assign to the sent category - example `/products?category=laptop` returns only products that contain `category: laptop`.
+It should filter and limit the response product to only those assigned to the sent category - example `/products?category=laptop` returns only products that contain `category: laptop`.
 This query parameter **should** work with other query parameters provided (like sorting).

 **Acceptance Criteria**
 - All existing and future products should have an assigned category slug
 - `GET /products` should accept and filter by a query parameter `category`
 - The new query should work when used with the previously supported queries

 <br/>
 <br/>
 <br/>
 <br/>

 ### Tags   🔖
 Another feature we want to add to our products are tags - think of them as the hashtags used in a social platform.
 The tags are just text-strings, that are open to the user to add and change.
 We don't have any requirements for them, they're just a set of words, selected and set to a product.